 When we remain steeped in our own culture, it is nearly impossible to appreciate other cultures.
 It also makes it much easier for us to criticize our children’s cultures without even knowing it.
 When you roll your eyes and proclaim that the Mexican customer who just came in to the shop where you work needs to learn to speak English, your children hear you criticizing people who speak a language other than your own.
-When you scrunch up your nose every time someone asks if you tried Kimchi while visiting Korea, your children hear you expressing disdain for an element of their culture (Also, that’s just not right; Kimchi is the new chocolate).
+When you scrunch up your nose every time someone asks if you tried Kimchi while visiting Korea, your children hear you expressing disdain for an element of their culture.

 This is not to say that we have to love everything about our children’s cultures.
 That’s not genuine.
 But we can take more time to really experience our children’s cultures and we can be more diplomatic in expressing our opinions.

 We should listen to music, watch movies and TV shows, frequent markets and businesses, enjoy comedy, read magazines and books, peruse fashion and entertainment news—all through sources that represent our children’s cultures.

 6. It is a mistake to openly criticize and ban harmless trends enjoyed by our children’s cultures.